-During the 2024 legislative session, the Washington state legislature directed the Capital Projects Advisory Review Board (CPARB) to make recommendations on new legislation that would provide more prompt payments to small diverse businesses within the construction industry.
+During the 2024 legislative session, the Washington state legislature directed the Capital Projects Advisory Review Board (CPARB) to review the language proposed in Senate Bill 6040 surrounding prompt pay, engage with stakeholders, and to make recommendations on new legislation that would consistently provide prompt payments to small diverse businesses within the construction industry.
 CPARB tasked the Business Equity and Diversity Business Inclusion (BEDBI) Committee to provide recommendations to the board.
 The BEDBI Committee is composed of individuals representing small diverse businesses, prime contractors, and public owners.
 The BEDBI Committee, with feedback from over 150 key stakeholders, proposes the following legislative changes in order to address prompt pay with small diverse businesses:

-- 1. Combine 39.04.250 and 39.04.360 into a single section of the Revised Code of Washington to ensure prompt pay is clearly outlined and consistent for all key stakeholders - 2.
-Public Owners must pay within 30 days for all properly submitted invoices and subcontractors must be paid within 10 days after payment is received by the prime contractor.
-1 - 3.
+- Combine 39.04.250 and 39.04.360 into a single section of the Revised Code of Washington to ensure prompt pay is clearly outlined and consistent for all key stakeholders - 2.
+Public Owners must pay within 30 days for all properly submitted invoices and subcontractors must be paid within 10 days after payment is received by the prime contractor.1 - 3.
 Public works contracts must include a payment schedule including when invoices will be due and payments made.
 This will be communicated at all subcontract levels so that all parties understand when payments will be paid if there are no discrepancies in the invoice. - 4.
 If payment is not made on time 1% interest will automatically be charged (as opposed to upon request) when payment is delayed and is not the fault of the contractor.
 The 1% interest will be paid to all contractors on the delayed invoice no matter the tier. - 5.
 Change the ability for owners and contractors to withhold payment at a rate of 150% of disputed amounts to 100% of disputed amounts or of an estimated amount to affect a remedy, whichever is higher.